christianvieux/landscaper-lab/README.md

 ## My Process

-This was a new experience for me as I'm still learning Python (and don't know much JavaScript yet).
+This was a new experience for me as I'm still learning Python.
 The code works as intended but looking back, I see ways I could improve it by:

 - Making the logic more dynamic
 - Creating more scalable tool/item management